 Potato Blight is usually more of problem on tomatoes which is in the same family as potatoes.
 It varies from season to season.
 In 2015 it was not a problem, not appearing until the end of September when crops had already been harvested.
 It appeared at the beginning of July in 2016, which is very early.

 Blight spores are carried on the wind.
-The leaves are attacked first.
+The leaves are usually (but not always) attacked first.
 The picture (below left) shows a diseased leaf.
 They are usually the size of a 10p piece.
 It is important that affected tomato leaves are removed immediately, taking them back to the main stem.
-If the blight spreads to the stem 9see picture below right) then there is little that you can do.
+In the case of potatoes, remove any suspicious leaves.
+If the blight spreads to the stem (see picture of tomato plant below right) then there is little that you can do.
 It will eventually move to the fruit and ruin them.
-You can spray if you wish.
-Dithane and copper sulphate-based preparations like Bordeaux Mixture can be used.
-However, it is important to note that they only provide a protective layer on the leaves, i.e. they constitute a preemptive measure, they will not kill blight if you already have it.
+It used to be possible to pre-emptively spray with copper sulphate-based preparations like Bordeaux Mixture that coated the leaves with a protective layer which prevented the spores from settling.
+However, such products are now banned.